moojomoore/git2kandji/README.md

 # git2kandji

+# This repository has been archived.
+Please use [Kandji's kst tool](https://github.com/kandji-inc/kst)

 ## About
 This `python3` script leverages the [Kandji API](https://api-docs.kandji.io) to accomplish a couple of things:
 * Sync custom scripts from a repository (local or git) to Kandji